 - a.
 Dividends and profits, calculated after payment of income tax, distributed by national companies resident in Ecuador. - b.
 Obtained by state institutions and by public companies regulated by the Organic Law of Public Companies. - c.
 Exempted under international conventions. - d.
 Those of legally constituted private non-profit institutions. - e.
 Interest received by natural persons for their savings deposits paid by entities of the country's financial system. - f.
-Those received by the beneficiaries of the Social Security Institute. - g.
+Those received by the beneficiaries of the Social Security Institute. - q.
 Those received by state higher education institutes, covered by the Higher Education Law. - h.
 Per travel expenses given to officials and employees of State institutions. - i.
 For scholarships to finance studies, specialization or training in higher education institutions. - j.
 Obtained by disabled workers, as an eviction bonus and compensation for untimely dismissal.

-5. Income tax (cont.)
-5.
+Income tax (cont.)

-Income tax
+Income tax (cont.)

-(cont.)

-k.
-Also those coming from non-monetary investments made by companies that have signed contracts to provide services for the export and exploitation of hydrocarbons.
+- k.
+Also those coming from non-monetary investments made by companies that have signed contracts to provide services for the export and exploitation of hydrocarbons. - l.

-- l.
 Income generated from the occasional sale of real estate. - m.
 Those obtained from commercial trusts, as long as they do not develop business activities. - n.
-Income and benefits obtained by individuals and companies resident or not in the country, from fixed-term deposits in national financial institutions - o.
+Income and benefits obtained by individuals and companies resident or not in the country, from fixed-term deposits in national financial institutions. - o.
 Compensation received for insurance, except for those arising from loss of profits. - p.
 Interest paid by workers on loans made by the employing company for the worker to acquire shares. - q.
 Financial compensation for the living wage. - r.
 Transfers direct non-refundable economic benefits.

-To settle the income tax of natural persons and undivided estates, the rates contained in the income tables corresponding to each fiscal year will be applied to the tax base.ncome received or accrued during the year 2023 and 12.50% for those of 2024.
+To settle the income tax of natural persons and undivided estates, the rates contained in the income tables corresponding to each fiscal year will be applied to the tax base.